 Students with Special Needs-ADA: Students who may require accommodations on the basis of a learning disability are encouraged to contact the Coordinator of Learning Disabilities.
 Students who may require accommodations on the basis of all other disabilities should contact the Coordinator of Disability Services.
 After providing documentation and completing the disability disclosure process, students are then encouraged to meet with their instructor(s) to discuss the accommodations approved by the appropriate coordinator and to complete the Accommodation Agreement form.
 Accommodations are not retroactive.
-Students are therefore encouraged to meet with their instructor(s) in conjunction with appropriate college personnel, will provide assistance and/or accommodations only to those students who have completed the disability disclosure and accommodations process.
+Students are therefore encouraged to meet with their instructor(s) at the beginning of each semester.
+Instructors, in conjunction with appropriate college personnel, will provide assistance and/or accommodations only to those students who have completed the disability disclosure and accommodations process.